gicait/pLitter/README.md

-# pLitterCam - An IoT style camera for plastic debris (floating) detection
+# pLitterCCTV - An IoT style camera for floating debris (macro-plastic) detection

 This tool is used to prepare a standalone CCTV type camera system using Nvidia Jetson Nano or any other Single board computer.